klaviartur/pdfSigner/README.md

 ## Features

-- Open PDF files and navigate through pages.
-- Quickly zoom to the disired point on the page.
+- Quickly zoom to the disired area on the page.
 - Add one or more signatures.
-- Save the signed PDFs as a PDF, containing only one image object.
+- Save the signed PDFs as a PDF that consists of only one image object.
 - Manage multiple custom signatures.

 ## Getting Started